Gatot Soebroto: Pre-independence military career

-In 1923, Gatot enrolled in military school in Magelang.
+In 1923, Gatot enrolled in a military school in Magelang.
 After graduating, he joined the Royal Dutch East Indies Army (KNIL) and rose to the rank of sergeant.
-In 1942, the Japanese invaded the Dutch East Indies, and Gatot joined the PETA (Defenders of the Homeland), an army set up by the Japanese in case of invasion by the allies.
+In 1942, the Japanese invaded the Dutch East Indies, and Gatot joined the Pembela Tanah Air (PETA), a volunteer army set up by the Japanese in case of invasion by the Allies.
 He received training in Bogor, and was appointed commander of a company in Banyumas, then a battalion commander.

-Gatot was one of the group of ex-KNIL NCOs, which included future president Soeharto and future army chief-of-staff Ahmad Yani who joined the BKR (People's Security Agency), the forerunner of the Indonesian Army as soon as it was set up after the Indonesian Declaration of Independence on 17 August 1945.
+Gatot was one of the group of ex-KNIL NCOs, which included future president Soeharto and future army chief of staff Ahmad Yani who joined the BKR (People's Security Agency), the forerunner of the Indonesian Army as soon as it was set up after the Indonesian Declaration of Independence on 17 August 1945.
 On 5 October 1946, he was appointed commander of the II/Gunung Jati Division in Central Java.
-On 31 May 1948 he became commander of the Military Police and later that year Military Governor of the Surakarta-Semarang-Pati-Madiun region.
+On 31 May 1948, he became commander of the Military Police and later that year Military Governor of the Surakarta-Semarang-Pati-Madiun region.
 He was involved in the suppression of the 1948 Madiun Revolt.
 In July 1949, he went to Yogyakarta shortly after Army commander Soedirman's return to the city, which at the time was the capital.
-There he was sick, and had to be treated at the Panti Rapih Hospital.
+There he was sick and had to be treated at the Panti Rapih Hospital.

 On 3 August 1949, President Sukarno announced a ceasefire with the Dutch, and Nasution, commander of the Java Military District, decided a reorganization of divisions was needed to face the threat of a possible third Dutch "police action".
-Central Java's III and IV divisions were merged, and Gatot Soebroto appointed commander, although he was still in hospital at the time.
+Central Java's III and IV divisions were merged, and Gatot Soebroto was appointed commander, although he was still in hospital then.
 He was officially inaugurated on 20 November as commander of the renamed III/Diponegoro Division, which became the IV/Diponegoro Military Region in December.
-In this capacity, he issued a warning to one of his brigade commanders, Soeharto over the establishment of a transport enterprise using Army vehicles, which the future president had set up to provide jobs for veterans.
+In this capacity, he warned one of his brigade commanders, Suharto, about establishing transport enterprise using Army vehicles, which the future president had set up to provide jobs for veterans.

 In March 1952, Gatot moved to Makassar to take over command of the VII/Wirabuana Military Region, which covered all of Indonesia east of Java and Kalimantan.
-However, on 16 November he was arrested and displaced by his chief-of-staff, Lt.
+However, on 16 November he was arrested and displaced by his chief of staff, Lt.
 Col. J. F. Warouw.
 This was one of a series of small-scale coups against officers blamed for their involvement in the 17 October 1952 incident where troops demonstrated in front of the Presidential Palace in Jakarta calling for the dissolution of the legislature.
 Although Gatot supported the demonstration, he was not present in Jakarta at the time.
 He was subsequently either placed on non-active status as a result of the incident or resigned from the military.